lrussell887/Debian-for-WM8505-Netbooks/README.md

 ## Releases
 Pre-compiled builds are available on the Releases page.
 - **disk_6.1.X.img.gz** - Full disk image containing `boot` and `rootfs` partitions.
 Used for new installations.
-- **upgrade_6.1.X.tar.gz** - Tarball containing updated `boot` files and kernel modules to be placed into `rootfs`.
+- **upgrade_6.1.X.tar.gz** - Tarball containing updated `boot` files and kernel modules.
 Used for upgrading an existing installation.

 ## Installing
 For setting up a new Debian installation.